thunklife/thunklife.github.io/blog/_posts/2014-01-16-underline-introduction.md

 #Underline: An Introduction
 For the uninitiated, [Underscore](http://underscorejs.org) is a utility library for JavaScript.
 It's full of useful functions for working with Arrays, Objects, Collections, etc. It's the number one depended upon package on [npm](https://npmjs.org/browse/depended); by a lot.
 Chances are, your favorit framework depends on it at some level.
 I personally use it every single day and I find it to be an invaluable resource.

 My point is this: there is a ton of good stuff in there and, much like diving into the [jQuery](http://www.paulirish.com/2010/10-things-i-learned-from-the-jquery-source/) [source](http://www.paulirish.com/2011/11-more-things-i-learned-from-the-jquery-source/), you're bound to learn a lot from it.
 But you know how you might learn even more?
-Implementing it, which [Eno Compton](https://twitter.com/username_eno) [suggested](https://twitter.com/username_eno/status/413764143175331840) on twitter a few days ago.
+Implementing it, which [Eno Compton](https://twitter.com/username_eno) [suggested](https://twitter.com/username_eno/status/413764143175331840) on twitter awhile back.

 A lot of the Haskell exercises I'd been doing in JavaScript had started me on this path, so I've decided to go full force and implement one function every other day, and blog about it; maybe more if time permits.